Gfast2/Beaglebone_HD44780_driver/README.md

 Because the busy flag (FG) is set to 1 while an instruction is being executed, check it to make sure it is 0 before sending another instruction from the MPU.
 (HD44780.pdf P.24)

+[overo-blinkm](https://github.com/scottellis/overo-blinkm): control BlinkM in Linux Command line It looks like that BlinkM has really some nice scripts build into their firmware.
+TODO: Fork this repo, pulling some requests to it:
+/ in tool-tips list, play-script argument "-n num_repeats" is also optional.
+If it's not specified, the loop go permanently.
+So it should be written like "[-n num_repeats]
+/ Add new settings for beaglebone black in "i2c_functions.c"